angular-gantt/angular-gantt/README.md

 ### Missing / To improve
 - Possibility for the user to update tasks (by drag&drop)
 - Add support for US week numbers.
 Currently all week numbers are according to ISO 8106.
+- Support for virtual scrolling to be able to handle many years of data.
 - If new rows / tasks are added on scrolling during a fast horizontal mouse wheel scroll it is possible that the current view position is not kept.

 ### Usage